 First published 1952.

-Published in Penguin Books August 1961.
+Published by Penguin Books August 1961.

-Limbo '90 was the last Penguin sf title to use a purely typographic cover and the first, according to the blurb on the back, to project the concept of cybernetics "to its logical and terrifying conclusion".
+Limbo '90 was the last Penguin sf title to use a purely typographic cover and the first, according to the blurb on the back, to project the concept of cybernetics 'to its logical and terrifying conclusion'.
 Whoever wrote this had evidently not read the book, which is set in the wake of a third world war waged between two supercomputers and has young men flocking to join a global pacifist movement by volunteering to have their limbs amputated and thereby 'immobilise' their aggressive impulses.
 This conceit is, of course, a pun on the idea of disarmament, and Wolfe's penchant for wordplay litters the text like so many dropped clues.
 The intention is neither logical nor terrifying but that of a ludicrous satire, as emphasised by the fact that most amputees are fitted with prosthetic arms and legs that give them superhuman abilities far beyond the limbs they've lopped off.
 It is nonsense dressed up as a mock Hegelian dialectic on the passive-aggressive, a sheep in Wolfe's clothing, a bad joke masquerading as a mix of crackpot philosophy and psychoanalytical claptrap.
 It only makes sense if read as nonsense, but even so the book is far too long and once its point is made the joke wears thin.
 It would have been better as a novella and Penguin, perhaps realising this, published an abridged edition.